pwon8301/pwon8301_9103_tut4/README.md

 Using shapes to represent the bands and p5.FFT, we can visualize the amount of energy/volume within these bands by having the shapes pulse in size accordingly with the sound.

-Similarly, this snippet example from Codeacademy uses p5.Amplitude to track overall amplitude of a sound file as it plays and uses a circle to represent it by changes in size.
+Similarly, this snippet example from Codecademy uses p5.Amplitude to track overall amplitude of a sound file as it plays and uses a circle to represent it by changes in size.

 ![Codeacademy code snippet](assets/Codecademy_Level_via_circle.png)